PurdueAF/purdue-af/docs/source/doc-software.rst

 Software
 ==========================

-The Purdue Analysis Facility provides several Jupyter kernels with pre-installed analysis software.
+The Purdue Analysis Facility provides two Jupyter kernels with pre-installed analysis software.
 Users can also create their own kernels from scratch or from the existing kernels using the following instructions:
 :doc:`guide-conda`.

 The pre-installed kernels are listed below.
-The versions of the packages in these kernels are not fixed, and will be occasionally upgraded.
+The versions of the packages in these kernels will be occasionally upgraded.

 .. image:: images/kernels.png
    :width: 300